 Medium-sized and large companies choose the cloud from Germany.
 IaaS and PaaS are services for champions.

-Fog computing is a cloud technology in which terminal-generated data doesn’t load directly into the cloud, but is instead preprocessed by decentralized mini data centers.
-The concept involves a network structure extending from the network’s outer perimeter in which data generated by IoT devices is sent to the public cloud central data endpoint or to a private data processing center (private cloud).
+Fog computing is a cloud technology in which data generated by end devices doesn’t load directly into the cloud but is instead preprocessed in decentralized mini data centers.
+The concept involves a network structure that extends from the network’s outer perimeter (where data is generated by IoT devices) to a central data endpoint in a public cloud or to a private data center (private cloud).

-The aim of so-called “fogging” is to abbreviate communication channels and reduce data transmission through external networks.
+The aim of “fogging” is to shorten communication distances and reduce data transmission through external networks.
 Fog nodes form an intermediate layer in the network where it is decided which data is processed locally and which is forwarded to the cloud or to a central data center for further analysis or processing.

-The following graphic shows a schematic representation of the three layers of fog computing architecture:
+The following schematic illustration shows the three layers of fog computing architecture: